|Ordered||20 Oct 1939|

 11 Nov 1942

-While operating against the Allied Torch landings off Morocco the boat operated for 3 days in waters less than 200 feet deep and Witte reported being constantly bombed and depth charged by Allied surface vessels and aircraft.
-The boat developed some damage forcing her to abort to deeper water and then to France.
+While operating against the Allied Torch landings off Morocco the boat operated for three days in waters less than 200 ft (61m) deep, and Witte reported being constantly bombed and depth charged by Allied surface vessels and aircraft.
+Damage forced her to move to deeper water and then to France.
 (Sources: Blair, vol 2, page 108)

 10 Feb 1943

-After sinking the British vessel Queen Anne, the boat was attacked by ASW trawler St. Zeno with gunfire and seven depth charges but was not damaged and slipped away.
+After sinking the British merchantman Queen Anne, U-509 was fired on by ASW trawler HMS St. Zeno, which also dropped seven depth charges before the boat managed to escape.
+No damage.
 (Sources: Blair, vol 2, page 229)

 2 recorded attacks on this boat.